yeiider/ispgo/docs/graphql_usage.md

 - **CreditNote**: Represents a credit note.
 - **PaymentPromise**: Represents a payment promise.

+### Router Segmentation

+The `router_id` field is used to segment customers, services, and invoices by network router.
+This allows you to organize and filter data based on different routers in your network infrastructure.

 For the full schema definition, please refer to `graphql/schema.graphql`.
 ## Mutations

 ### Create Customer

-To create a new customer:
+To create a new customer (note: `document_type` is required):

 ```graphql
 mutation {